sakloui/jorban-martysmods.github.io/docs/special-and-others/special-games/fivem.md

 - `Ignored graphics mod \Grand Theft Auto V\dxgi.dll - these should go in plugins/ now!`<br><br>
     If this pops up, you might have neglected to place ReShade in the `plugins` directory of your FiveM installation, or other mod injections persist in your GTAV folder.

-{: .warning }
-Errors related to using version 5.9 or above suggest that you haven't transitioned your FiveM Release Channel to Beta or Latest, or that you're not using the latest ReShade version.